 I make a lot of dump and go pasta recipes in the Instant Pot.
-It’s so kid friendly!
-Camden is 1 years old and pasta is one of his favorite foods.
+It’s so kid-friendly!
+Camden is 1 year old and pasta is one of his favorite foods.
 He can’t get enough of the stuff, and I know most kids are on-board with easy pasta dishes.

 This dump and start Instant Pot Baked Ziti is so kid-friendly, you could even have them make it for you!

 It takes just 5 ingredients (salt and pepper don’t count!), less than 10 minutes using the pressure cooker part of your Instant Pot, and you’re good to go.

 The recipe uses a jar sauce, which makes a busy weeknight that much easier for us moms.
 Plus, it is vegetarian with hidden vegetables, making it a healthy meal for the kids as well.

 You May Also Like:

 How to Make Dump and Start Instant Pot Baked Ziti